 With all marketing teams disseminating messages across more and more channels to market, the volume of material that needs to be reviewed is growing at an exponential rate.
 Intelligent marketing resource management technology with built-in compliance controls can be used to disseminate pre-approved marketing materials and to maintain compliance processes internally, as well as with external agents.
 Technology can be used to amplify the impact of valuable marketing risk and compliance teams, capturing and generating learnings and bringing significant issues to the attention of compliance executives in near-real time.
 Above all, intelligent and automated marketing compliance tools add additional lines of defence to the traditional marketing risk and compliance frameworks.

-Simple’s intelligent marketing platform can automate marketing compliance controls and leverage AI technology to bolster marketing risk and compliance programs from planning through review to the optimisation of marketing programs.
+Simple’s intelligent marketing resource management platform can automate marketing compliance controls and leverage AI technology to bolster marketing risk and compliance programs from planning through review to the optimisation of marketing programs.
 Reach out to one of our consultants to see how it works.